KinetekEnergy/blog/_posts/2023-12-12-P5_Computing_Bias_IPYNB_2_.md

 ## Popcorn Hack:

 In what other applications could have intential bias?
+Other streamins services like Disney+

 ## Intentional Bias vs Unintentional Bias - Tanvi